balazs129/hiertags-dev/README.md

 ```

 #####Create database and static files
 We have to create now the database for the django app.
+There will be some questions regarding
+the superuser, just fill in the appropriate information.
 ```bash
     python hiertags-dev/manage.py syncdb
 ```
-Next, we load the saved data to the newly created database to have the pages.
+Next, we load the shipped data to the newly created database to have the pages.
 ```bash
    python hiertags-dev/manage.py loaddata hiertags-dev/config/hiertags_data.json
 ```
-And finally, we copy the static files to the /static dir for Apache to serve.
+And finally, we copy the static files(css, js) to the /static dir for Apache to serve.
 ```bash
     python hiertags-dev/manage.py collectstatic
 ```